- What Is a Mini Split HVAC System?

 MRCOOL line-sets are already in a vacuum and have a seal that is broken when bolted onto the outside condenser.

-I recently installed a MRCOOL Mini Split on a garage which turned out very well and was much simpler compared to other kits.
+I installed an MRCOOL Mini Split on a garage which turned out very well and was much simpler compared to other kits.

-It used 120 volt 20 AMP breaker the same as most home outlets.
+It used 115-volt 20 AMP breaker the same as most home outlets.

-Daikin is another A/C manufacture that has been around for a long time and builds many good units including mini split DIY kits.
+Daikin is another A/C manufacturer that has been around for a long time and builds many good units, including mini split DIY kits.

 They use a copper line-set that will need a vacuum pump and gauges to pump down.